dglassbrenner1/db_fraud_detection/README.md

   Contains GitHub Actions workflows for CI/CD, including automated deployment of the FastAPI app.

 - `app/`
-  The main application folder holding the FastAPI app source code and related files (e.g., `app.py`, API routes, Dockerfile).
+  The main application folder holding the FastAPI app source code.

 - `Dockerfile`
   Defines the Docker container image setup for deployment of the API service.